UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/myLinear_CUDA_backend/README.md

 # myLinear extensen For PyTorch

-This is a super Linear layer CUDA and CPU extense for PyTorch.
+This is a super Linear of Neuros.

+Both CUDA and CPU are supported.

-May show its advantage at heavy number of Neuros.
+May show its advantage at heavy number of Neuros (In CUDA).

 The historic debug code is \*.comemorate.\*